equinor/fmu-tools/docs/create_fluid_contacts_from_grid.rst

 By default, output surfaces have the same resolution as the input grid.
 To increase resolution, the grid can be refined before processing using the ``grid_refinement`` argument.
-It is also possible to match a specific geometry by providing a template surface via ``template_surf`` - the contact surface will be resampled to this template as a final step.
+It is also possible to match a specific geometry by providing a template surface via ``template_surf``; the contact surface will be resampled to this template as a final step.
+For outlines, the ``rescale_distance`` argument can be used to resample polygon vertices to a target spacing.
+This can help reduce jagged grid artifacts and produce smoother boundaries.

 Usage and examples
 ^^^^^^^^^^^^^^^^^^